nijibabulu/dirtySHAPEMaP/README.md

 The histogram seems to indicate short assemblies in PEAR.
 PEAR does not require a prior estimate of the insert length, however there are several additional settings that could be applied.
 My guess is that th situation will not greatly improve.

+Conclusion: I favor FLASH because 1.
+PEAR results trade sensitivity for specificity, and 2.
+FLASH explicitly models alignments after the known insert length whereas PEAR clearly violates a pretty obvious constraint by assembly inserts as small as 50 bp instead of discarding them.

 6. Generate sequence logo, count edit distances

 We take a simplified approach to the alignment since it is a very large set of sequences and constrain to only 95 base-paired sequences: